 Some of our current projects include:

-- Evaluation and selection of Callistemmon viridiflorus var violaceus L. Pink-Violet color Bottlebrush Bush for landscape use in the United States.
+- Evaluation and selection of Callistemmon rugulosus var violaceus L./ Melaleuca rugulosus var violaceus Pink-Violet color Bottlebrush Bush for landscape use in the United States.

 - Evaluation and selection of Callistemmon pinifolius L. Pine Leaf Bottlebrush Bush for landscape use in the United States and ethnobotanical extractions of anti-microbial properties for use in soaps and cosmetics.